conloos/ansible_cloud-init/README.md

 Since the file is then first generated with "blank lines" and then cleaned up by "lineinfile", "changes" will always occur.

 **Tests**
 I tested this role with kvm and lxd/lxc.
-In principle, however, the CD created with "virt" should also work with other hypervisors.
+In principle, however, the CD created with "iso" should also work with other hypervisors.
 After a successful test please send a feedback.

 | hypervisor | container type | description |
 | --- | ------------- | ----------- |